 What must be done to successfully contract a course?

 For contracts in upper level non-Honors courses (numbered 3000 to 4999): The student and professor must agree on an extra Honors component in addition to the standard course requirements.
 This can be an extra research paper, project, literature review, presentation or any experience that qualitatively enhances the course for the student.
 This list is by no means exhaustive—the Honors-qualifying project is an agreement between the professor and the student.
 Because this project is not part of the grading rubric for the students taking the course, it should not be factored into the course grade.
-For it to count for Honors course contract credit, however, the quality of the project must be worth a B+ or better.
+For it to count for Honors course contract credit, however, the quality of the project and final grade must be worth a B+ or better.
 Click here for some examples of past successful projects.

 For graduate courses (5000 or higher) or undergraduate courses cross-listed with graduate courses: No extra component needs to be added to student requirements to make it count towards Honors requirements—only confirmation that student will be held accountable for completing the graduate-level syllabus.
 A contract proposal form must be submitted to the Honors office in order for the Honors staff to know that the student wishes the course to count towards their Honors Program requirements.
 PLEASE NOTE: Graduate courses must first be cleared with your college advising unit to ensure that they will count towards graduation requirements.